Can Tokyo Host the Olympics and Avoid Pandemic Disaster?

 Athletes have been warned that their Olympic experience will be like no other—their chances for interacting with athletes from other countries will be severely restricted (condoms, normally a cornerstone of Olympic Village perks, won’t be distributed until athletes are checking out, and alcohol won’t be served in dining halls).
 They will be required to wear masks except when they are competing or eating; they will be tested daily, and if they test positive, they will be isolated and likely not allowed to compete.
 They also won’t be able to enjoy one of the hallmark benefits of being an Olympian: roaming the different venues and sitting in the stands to check out unfamiliar sports or cheer on teammates.

 Athletes will also be missing their family support structure.
 In March, the Tokyo Organising Committee banned international fans, including families of athletes, from attending the Games.
-And with a month to go before the opening ceremony, officials announced that they would allow domestic spectators at only 50% capacity, with no more than 10,000 at any venue.
+And with less than a month to go before the opening ceremony, officials announced July 8 that they would also ban Japanese fans from attending Tokyo-based events amid a fresh surge in COVID-19 cases—reversing an earlier decision to allow tens of thousands of local spectators.

 IOC President Thomas Bach has promised that the Tokyo Games will be “safe” from COVID-19.
 But the reality is there can be no truly “safe” Olympics, only a “safer” one.
 Experts agree there are no zero-risk scenarios.
 Yet the actual risk—to athletes, Japanese citizens and the rest of the world—has never been properly calculated or communicated.
 “As far as I know, there is no risk-assessment report or result,” says Hitoshi Oshitani, the virologist who helped devise Japan’s COVID-19 strategy.
 “So we do not have any concrete material to judge if the risk is acceptable for Japan and for other countries.”
 He argues that only after such an evaluation can a decision be made about whether it’s safe to hold the Games.
 Instead, Tokyo Olympics organizers and Japanese health officials have focused on detection and containment to make it harder for the virus to spread among the Olympic community—and if it does, to pick up cases before they spark clusters or even outbreaks that could spill over into the local population.